Emergency kit supplies to include

 Hiking emergency kit

-When skiing or hiking, consider carrying a first-aid kit, water and non-perishable food in case of a mishap on the trail.
+When skiing or hiking, consider carrying a first-aid kit, along with water and non-perishable food in case of a mishap on the trail.
 Try to pack extra clothing if able, since weather can be unpredictable and frostbite or hypothermia can set in quickly.

 Also, be aware of any weather changes or wildfire forecast for the areas where you will be hiking.